dylanpieper/ShinySurveyJS-Template/readme.md

 If the `tokens` table does not exist yet, the app will automatically create it.
 The app will also generate tokens for each survey and store them in the database.

 Tokenization is used by default.
-Using tokens requires an additional table read, making it a slightly slower process, which may not be necessary for your use case.
+Using tokens requires an additional table read, making it a slower process.
 Tokens are generated as a background task of the app using parallelization.
 If new tokens are created, users can access them on the next page load after the process runs.
 You can customize the tokenization algorithm in `shiny/token.R`.

 2. Access survey with URL query parameters:
     -   Generic:
         -   Without tokens (same as JSON file name): `/?survey=name`
         -   With tokens: `/?survey=token`
     -   Examples with dynamic fields:
-        -   Without tokens (`token_active <- FALSE`): `/?survey=DynamicPersonID&entity=MariaGarcia`
+        -   Without tokens (`token_active <- FALSE`): `/?survey=dynamic_person_id&doctor=James_Wilson`
-        -   With tokens (`token_active <- TRUE`): `/?survey=LimeMeteorSevenHundredThirtyTwo&entity=FiveHundredSeventyFourGalaxyBrown`
+        -   With tokens (`token_active <- TRUE`): `/?survey=SilverGalaxyEightHundredEightyOne&doctor=EightHundredTwelveGalaxyPlum`

 ## Use Any Database

-Easily change the database driver in `db.R` to use any database system compatible with the `DBI` package (see [list of backends](https://github.com/r-dbi/backends#readme)).
+Easily change the database driver in `database.R` to use any database system compatible with the `DBI` package (see [list of backends](https://github.com/r-dbi/backends#readme)).
 The `RPostgres` package is used by default.

 ## Follow The Roadmap